wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Chat-Ubuntu-Gguf
 - Status: Alpha

-### Project details
-The, conversion and re-engineer, of my WSL based ChatBot, to being Ubuntu 24 native....
-- Gradio Interface with model is loaded, so upon proper exit, this should shutdown and unload, correctly, models and processes.
-- we have 4 python scripts in total between "./" and "./scripts", plus the 1 bash installer-launcher script in `./`, while the rest self generate in `./data`; enabling editing by anyone with max 5 files for free in claude_sonnet.
-- a rotation of 2 prompts for, conversation and consolidation of events, producing basic context aware conversations.
-Will investigave putting both into 1 with the the newer models.
-- the main_script checking relevant folders for required files and performing any required basic maintenance, all before popping up the gradio interface in browser.

 ### Project Plans
-We are at ALPHA stage...
+The, conversion and re-engineer, of my WSL based ChatBot, to being Ubuntu 24 native...
 1. Ensure the gradio interface is correctly popping up in default browser.
 2. Ensure Gradio interface has correct layout and configuration.
+3. a Gradio Interface with model is loaded, so upon proper exit, ensure the, shutdown and unload, is comprihensive in the end_of_script function..
 3. Continue with, Test and Bugfix, for all features/options, until stable.
 4. Test, conversation and prompting, and examine responses, then improve.
 3. Upon correct and working version, then Optimize for Less Overall Characters, more advanced programming.